Agriculture (AG)

 AG 4355.
 Precision Applications in Land Management.

-This course focuses on engineering practices used in surveying including differential profile leveling and construction surveys.
-Topics include the use of dumpy levels, transits, total stations, and Global Positioning Systems.
-This course introduces students to the fundamental components of small unmanned aerial systems (sUAS), sensors and platforms, UAS operational concepts, the principles of UAS data collection, the legal framework within which UAS should be operated and applied, and data processing software in agricultural settings.
+This course examines engineering practices used in land surveying, including differential profile leveling and construction surveys.
+Topics include the use of dumpy levels, laser levels, transits, total stations, and Global Positioning Systems (GPS).
+The course also introduces fundamental components of small unmanned aerial systems (sUAS), including sensors, platforms, operational concepts, data collection principles, and data processing software in agricultural settings.
+Legal frameworks governing UAS operation in the United States are also addressed.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319] with a grade of "D" or better and AG 2373 with a grade of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering